What is a laryngectomy?

 Your surgeon will need to implant a voice prosthetic device for you to speak after the procedure.
 A voice prosthesis is a small device with a one-way valve that reroutes the airflow from the lungs, so you can speak.

-Recovery after laryngectomy
+Recovery after a laryngectomy

 Recovery from a laryngectomy is a lengthy process.
 You will spend a few days in the Intensive Care Unit (ICU) after surgery, where your vital signs will be closely monitored.
 You will also need to receive oxygen through a stoma after surgery.

 As your throat heals, you will not be eating through your mouth — a feeding tube will run from the nose to the stomach.
 This tube will provide the nutrition you need until you are able to eat normally again.
-Your doctor can provide information on how you will eat and what you can eat via the feeding tube
+Your doctor can provide information on how you will eat and what you can eat via the feeding tube.

 When your doctor clears you, you will be moved to a regular hospital room and will need to stay in the hospital for 10 to 14 days after surgery.
 During this time, you will learn to swallow again, learn to communicate without a larynx, be encouraged to move around and may receive physical therapy.